EricBellamy/debounce/README.md

   else console.log("This will never get called");
 }, 500, { leading: true, trailing: false });
 ```
-Don't call back at the end of a debounce for any reason.
-Usually used in combination with leading || maxWait.
+Setting trailing to false will prevent any callback at the end of a debounce.
+A true value will ensure that your callback function always receives a trailing flag even if maxWait is triggered.

 &nbsp;